jon-harper/OmniBox/Panels/Rear Panel/readme.md

 - Single point-to-point panel mounts.
 Each limit switch or stepper (and so forth) has its own connector on the rear panel.
 - "Y splitter"-type connectors, where one many-pin connector attaches to the rear panel and splits into individual runs to each component.
 For example, a six-pin connector might go to a stepper (four pins) and nearby limit switch (two pins).

 I have documentation in process to help create pin orders for the second type of wiring harness.
-A few common hardware configurations will be added to the `Panels/Rear Panels/Molex` folder along with wiring instructions.
+A few common hardware configurations will be added to the `Panels/Rear Panels/Micro Fit 3` folder along with wiring instructions.
 The timing of this is dependant upon testing and my own free time.